 Are embroidery hoops essential when doing hand embroidery?
-Well, to a certain extent it depends on what type of embroidery you are doing, and also on personal preference.
+Well, to a certain extent, it depends on what type of embroidery you are doing, and also on your preference.

 This is most obvious on the unstitched areas of the panda and beside the leaves on the left.

 I never framed this finished work, and I think you can see why.
 These days, I almost always use a hoop instead.

 When I teach, people always ask me what the best sized hoop is.
 My answer is normally the one that feels right to you.
 If you are not happy holding and using it, you won't enjoy your stitching.

 It isn't necessary to choose a large hoop that your whole design will fit inside, as you can move it to different sections as you work.
 However, if you and incorporating beads or using metallic threads or blending filaments, such as in my dragon cross stitch design Old Smokey, it would be advisable to leave these until last.

 Keep in mind that a smaller hoop will be easier to handle, and will keep the fabric more taut than a larger one.

 Hoops are available in sizes from 4 inches to 12 inch diameter.
 I find the 5, 6 or 8 inch sizes are most useful.